RoverComputers: History

+According to Kayrat Zharaspayev, the former vice president of finance at the company, RoverComputers did not survive the pressure of the 2008 financial crisis due to cash flow issues.
+In 2015, all trademarks were sold to former employees.
+By 2016, the company ceased to exist.

 Products

 In 2010, RoverComputers announced a line of tablet computers under the brand name RoverPad.
 The line includes five models: RoverPad Air G70, RoverPad Go G50, RoverPad Go G72, RoverPad TegA W70 and RoverPad 3WG70.
 RoverPad Air G70 runs Windows CE 6.0, while the others run Google Android.